NandiniSharma-Delhi/NandiniEngage2022/README.md

 calculate cosine similarity of all songs not in playlist. and sort according to this score. return top 20 songs .

+## Challenges:
+running on machines which have less ram and memory can lead to memory errors.
+Huge datasets may slow down the machine.

+## Scalability: